The C library requires you to specify where the stack pointer

 __user_initial_stackheap(), and you do not want to replace

 ARM recommends that you switch to using

 __user_initial_stackheap(), unless your implementation of

-Specialized in some way so that it is complex enough to require its own temporary stack to run on before it has created the proper stack.
+specialized in some way such that it is complex enough to require its own temporary stack to run on before it has created the proper stack